Harold Harefoot, was born to Canute

 Harold attempted to gain the crown claiming that he was the only one of Cnut’s sons in England, however, Harthacnut’s mother, Emma of Normandy, pressed her son’s claim.
 Earl Godwin of Wessex

 decided to back Harold Harefoot.
 The Witan decided that Harold should act as regent. ruling Northumbria, Mercia and East Anglia while Emma would act as regent in Wessex for Harthacnut.

 Emma’s sons by her marriage to Aethelred, Edward

-and Alfred, arrived in England.
+, arrived in England.
 Edward landed at Southampton and Alfred in Kent.
 It is thought that they had come to take the throne back for their family.
 Alfred was met at Guildford by Earl Godwin

 , the most powerful nobleman.
 However, Earl Godwin had not come to meet Alfred since he had allied himself to Harold from his first marriage.
 Instead he seized Alfred, blinded him and then sent him to the monastery at Ely.
 On hearing of his brother’s capture, Edward returned to Normandy.

 Alfred, Emma of Normandy’s son, died from his injuries.

 Harthacnut had still not returned from Denmark to claim the throne and so the English nobles supported Harold’s claim to be King.

 Following the decision of the Witan at Oxford to accept Harold I as King, Emma left England and went to Bruges.

 There was a battle between the Welsh and the Anglo Saxons which saw the death of Edwin of Mercia, but no further details are recorded.